-7. Next Steps
+g.
+Next Steps

-All Elected Members are invited to attend a presentation on the proposals by members of the design team, and to participate in a subsequent discussion.
+All Elected Members will be invited to attend a presentation on the proposals by members of the design team, and to participate in a subsequent discussion.

 Following this pre-application meeting, the applicant intends to prepare the planning application for submission and address any comments received during this meeting.
-On receipt of any such application it would be advertised in the press, weekly list and the Council website to allow the public to view the plans and make representation.
-The applications would then be presented to Planning Committee for consideration and determination in due course.
+On receipt of any such application, it will be advertised in the press, weekly list and the Council website to allow the public to view the plans and make representation.
+The applications will then be presented to Planning Committee for consideration and determination in due course.